 What is intellectual property, do I have it and what can I do to protect it?
-Most people have heard the words intellectual property, but are not familiar with what it really means.
+As per reviews for InventHelp, most people have heard the words intellectual property, but are not familiar with what it really means.
 Intellectual property is the right to an abstract or “intellectual” concept, as compared to real estate or tangible property, and the forms of protection include patents, trademarks and copyrights.
 I thought it would be helpful to distinguish between these principles and provide some insight into which is appropriate for a given situation.

 A patent is essentially a pact between the inventor and the government.
 The inventor agrees to share with the public the subject matter of the invention and the best way of making it, and the government gives the inventor a monopoly over the subject matter for 20 years.
 A patent entitles the owner to exclude others from the marketplace, or license the invention to others for a royalty or other compensation.